liutaocode/AwesomeDiarizationDataset/README.md

 * MISP2022 are currently calculated on train set.
 * Other datasets are calculated on all available sets, e,g. train, dev and test.

-Feel free to add your resources.
+``Update:`` You can visualize those datasets via [URL](https://github.com/liutaocode/DiarizationVisualization).

+If you find other usefull datasets, feel free to propose a `PR`.